 As a construction worker, you are often placed in situations of risk on a daily basis.
 In addition to working with heavy machinery on scaffolding, I was exposed to hazardous materials.
 Timelines can often force contractors to complete jobs rushing to deadlines.
 These risks can lead to serious negligence on-the-job accidents that can put you out of commission for days, weeks, months, or potentially forever.
 Construction is a high-risk industry, and construction site fatalities and injuries are substantially higher than the national average, according to the Occupational Safety and Health Administration (OHSA).
 If you have an accident, Lawyers with an Edge can help you sort through events to help you evaluate your case.

-In 2014, a total of $36 billion was spent on construction activities in New York while the number of new building permits issued this year has already exceeded those from last year.
-Construction remains one of the busiest and the most dangerous economic segments in the city.
+In 2014, a total of $36 billion was spent on construction activities in New York, while the number of new building permits issued this year has already exceeded those from last year.
+Construction remains one of the busiest and most dangerous economic segments in the city.

 Pedestrians and bystanders are also at risk from construction-related accidents.

-OHSA also says that “out of 4,101 worker fatalities in private industry in calendar year 2013, 828 or 20.2% were in construction―that is, one in five worker deaths were in construction.”
-In 2007 and 2008, 31% of all work related deaths occurred in the construction industry.
-The most common reason of construction fatalities and injuries?
+OHSA says that “out of 4,101 worker fatalities in private industry in the calendar year 2013, 828 or 20.2% were in construction―that is, one in five worker deaths were in construction.”
+In 2007 and 2008, 31% of all work-related deaths occurred in the construction industry.
+The most common reason for construction fatalities and injuries?
 Falls, followed by overexertion and being struck by an object.